Summer image

-In the constant pursuit of optimisation and attribution, hotels risk losing sight of what truly drives long-term success: a distinctive brand, strategic clarity, and meaningful guest connection.
+In the constant pursuit of optimisation and attribution, hotels risk losing sight of what truly drives long-term success: a brand that stands out, true strategic direction, and that meaningful guest connection.
 When everything’s reduced to a metric, the brand starts to lose its edge.

 For years, digital marketing gave hotels a sense of control.
 We could track almost every click, every conversion, and every euro spent.
-Google Analytics showed a seemingly direct line between action and revenue.
-But those days are fading.
+Google Analytics showed a seemingly direct line between every action and the revenue it brought in.
+But those days are fading - fast.

 Today, zero-click searches dominate.
-Google, social platforms, and AI-powered interfaces increasingly keep users within their ecosystems.
-At the same time, privacy regulations have made it harder to track users across channels and sessions.
-Attribution is no longer as reliable as it once seemed.
+Google, social and AI platforms are increasingly fighting to keep users within their ecosystems.
+At the same time, privacy regulations have made it harder than ever to track users across channels and sessions.
+That’s why attribution is no longer as reliable as it once seemed.
 Conversions are undercounted.
 And even though solutions like Server-Side Tagging can improve measurement and attribution, they don’t fully solve it.

 In reality, the hotel booking journey is (and always was) multi-layered and fragmented.
 A guest might be inspired by a magazine, a friend’s story, a TikTok reel, or a glimpse of your hotel in a movie, none of which are directly measurable.

-Attribution to upper-funnel activities is fundamentally flawed, and obsessing over granular causation can lead brands down the wrong path.
+Attribution to upper-funnel activities is fundamentally flawed, and obsessing over a single touchpoint that resulted in a conversion can lead brands down the wrong path.

 The Danger of Short-Term Thinking